t2dbabz/MobileResume/README.md

 *  Data Layer

 ## Design
-This design for the app came about after going through design projects of sample resume app on behance and dribble. some of the designs
+The design for the app came about after going through design projects of sample resume apps on behance and dribble. some of the designs
 * [Design 1](https://dribbble.com/shots/15061439-Personal-Portfolio-Resume-CV-Mobile-Shots)
 * [Design 2](https://dribbble.com/shots/13670435-Job-Board)

  I finally decided to go with doing something simple.
-I decided on having three screens each holding a section of in the app.
+I decided on having three screens each holding a section of a resume in the app.
 The sections are:
 *  About Me
 *  Work Experience
 *  Education